ighosh98/LCS/README.md

 * Write a Prolog program to apply encoded rules on any incoming packet.
 Note that multiple rules may apply.

 ## Problem 2 - Statement
-* Laws in Indian Pendal code are to be encoded in Prolog (as facts and rules).
+* Laws in Indian Penal code are to be encoded in Prolog (as facts and rules).
 * Write a Prolog program to interpret / apply laws for a given case given a set of laws.
 [Include at least Chapters IV, V, VI, VII, and VIII]